JoshuaScherer1996/shopping_list_app/README.md

 ## Topics covered (Branch Basic)

 - Used the Form widget to be able to include more specific functionality for user inputs in forms.
-- Learned about the validator feature.
+- Learned about the validator function and used it to validate user input.
 - Used TextFormField and DorpdownButtonFormField for more specific functionalities.
+- Used a GlobalKey to keep the internal state and not rebuild the underlying widegt which was the form widget.